attdevsupport/att-html5-sdk/sdk/doc_src/guides/client_kitchen_sink_tests/README.md

 ![Purchase Pin](resources/images/test-screenshots/payment-pin.png)

 A PIN will be sent to your phone via SMS.
-Enter the PIN and tap "OK"
+Enter the PIN and tap "OK".

 After correctly entering the PIN, you should see a screen confirming your purchase.

 ![Purchase close](resources/images/test-screenshots/payment-close.png)

-**Note The user must close this dialog for your application to be notified of the purchase**
+**Note: The user must close this dialog for your application to be notified of the purchase.**

 Tap "Close window" and you should see a Sencha Touch dialog like the following with the Auth Code for the transaction.

 ![Purchase callback](resources/images/test-screenshots/payment-callback.png)

 Tap "Back" to display the Payment screen again.
-Note that the same Auth Code is populated on the payment screen.
+Note that the same Auth Code is populated on the Payment screen.

-You can now request the transaction status by tapping the "Transaction Status" button.
+You can now request the transaction status by tapping the "Transaction Status" button on the Payment screen.
 After a few seconds a dialog should appear with the transaction details.

 ![Purchase details](resources/images/test-screenshots/payment-status.png)

-Tap on "Back" button.
-Note that now on the Payment screen the Trx ID field is populated with the Transaction Id returned from the status call.
+Tap the "Back" button.
+Note that now the Trx ID field on the Payment screen is populated with the Transaction Id returned from the status call.

 ![Purchase details](resources/images/test-screenshots/payment-details.png)

-**Note: To refund a transaction you need Transaction Id for Single Payments and both Transaction Id and the internal Consumer Id that AT&T has assigned to the user for Subscriptions.
+**Note: To refund a transaction you need a Transaction Id for Single Payments and both the Transaction Id and the internal Consumer Id that AT&T has assigned to the user for Subscriptions.**
-**

 To refund the transaction tap the "Refund Transaction" button.
 After a few seconds a dialog box should appear confirming the transaction has been refunded:

 ![Purchase refund](resources/images/test-screenshots/payment-refund.png)